Dr. Shelby Doyle

 In my search for scientific leadership positions, I was recruited to the MIT Center for Microbiome Informatics and Therapeutics (CMIT).
 Specifically, Co-Director Professor Eric Alm asked me to leverage my technical chops and soft skills to raise the profile of the organization and guide it from its founding phase to a new phase of maturation and growth.

 Within the first 6 weeks, through discussions with senior leadership and interviews with key personnel, I outlined a strategic plan to guide the organization through personnel changes, shifting stakeholder priorities, and the uncertainty of the ongoing COVID-19 pandemic.
 In 18 months, we made dramatic improvements to institutional alignment, revenue planning processes, program structure, patient stakeholder outreach, brand messaging, and fundraising strategy.
 In that same time, I oversaw the launch of our flagship clinical trial in Inflammatory Bowel Disease (IBD) at MGH and launched a new entrepreneurship course focused on IBD in partnership with MIT Sandbox Innovation Fund Program.
-As we near the end of a key fundraising drive and reorganization process at MIT, I am ecstatic to team up with Founder to Leader to offer support to founders leading the way in the private sector.
+At the close of a key fundraising drive and reorganization process at MIT, I departed the role to begin practicing a private coach and consultant.

 BECOMING YOUR COACH